Monster0506/OperatingSystemsAssignment1/README.md

 We setup our `empty` semaphore, initialize it to 2, and indicate that it is shared across multiple processes

-We setup our `empty` semaphore, initialize it to 0, and indicate that it is shared across multiple processes
+We setup our `full` semaphore, initialize it to 0, and indicate that it is shared across multiple processes

 We setup `count` to indicate that the first slot is empty.

+### Thread Initialization

+We create a pid to refer to our thread by.

+We then attempt to create a thread with this id, that will run the previously detailed `produce` function, with access, with the previously established shared memory passed as a parameter to the function.

+If this fails, we log and return early (safely closing and unmapping the shared memory).

+We then join the thread to call the process.

+Once we finish, we handle unmapping memory and closing the file descriptor.